 - To figure out how many calories you need from each macronutrient group, first figure out how many calories you should be eating in total for weight maintenance or loss.
-You can use an online calculator, such as the one created by the National Institute of Health found here to help determine your energy/calorie needs.
+You can use an online calculator to help determine your energy/calorie needs.
 Then split up your calorie intake into fats, proteins and carbs.

 - Make sure to drink plenty of water throughout the day and also increase your intake of electrolytes, especially potassium from things like leafy greens and avocado.

 - Exercise might also help you get into ketosis faster, although in the initial stages this may be hard due to low energy levels.

 Remember that as your body changes — for example, you lose weight or increase muscle mass — your calorie needs and macronutrient ranges may also need to change.
 Always monitor your own biofeedback to make sure you’re fueling your body in the best way possible.